Chupacabra: Plausibility of existence

 Evidence of such is provided in page 179 of Benjamin Radford's book, Tracking the Chupacabra: The Vampire Beast in Fact, Fiction, and Folklore.
 Radford's chart highlights ten significant reports of chupacabra attacks, seven of which had a carcass recovered and examined; these autopsies concluded the causes of death as various animal attacks, as displayed though the animal DNA found on the carcasses.
 Radford provides further evidence in pages 161-162 of his book, displaying animals who are proven to have fallen victim to regular coyote attacks; thus, explaining that it is not unusual for an animal carcass to be left uneaten while only displaying puncture wounds and/or minimal signs of attack.

 The plausibility of the chupacabra's existence is also discredited by the varying descriptions of the creature.
 Depending on the reported sighting, the creature is described with thick skin or fur, wings or no wings, a long tail or no tail, is bat-like, dog-like, or even alien-like.
 Evidently, the chupacabra has a wide variety of descriptions; to the point where it is hard to believe that all the sightings are of the same creature.
 A very likely explanation for this phenomenon is that individuals who had heard of the newly popular chupacabra had the creature's name fresh in their mind before they happened to see a strange looking animal.
-They then resort to make sense of their encounter by labelling it as the recently 'discovered' monster, instead of a more realistic explanation.
+They then resort to make sense of their encounter by labelling it as the recently "discovered" monster, instead of a more realistic explanation.
 For example, some scientists hypothesize that what many believe to be a chupacabra is a wild or domestic dog affected by mange, a disease causing a thick buildup of skin and hair loss.

 Related legends

 The "Ozark Howler", a large bear-like animal, is the subject of a similar legend.

 The Peuchens of Chile also share similarities in their supposed habits, but instead of being dog-like they are described as winged snakes.
 This legend may have originated from the vampire bat, an animal endemic to the region.

-In the Philippines the Sigbin shares many of the chupacabra's descriptions.
+In the Philippines, another legendary creature called the sigbin shares many of the features in descriptions of the chupacabra.
+The discovery of a cat-fox in Southeast Asia suggests that sightings of this creature could be attributed to this animal, which remained undiscovered for a long time.

 In 2018 there were reports of suspected chupacabras in Manipur, India.
 Many domestic animals and poultry were killed in a manner similar to other chupacabra attacks, and several people reported that they had seen creatures.
 Forensic experts opined that street dogs were responsible for mass killing of domestic animals and poultry after studying the remnants of a corpse.